PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 19:25:46
+Last updated: 2024-04-07 19:26:52
-Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
-In light, in shadow. -
+Random Quote: I have always wanted to have one mahogany desk, but crime and office don’t get along. - Berlin